TradingBalthazar/hyperliquid-smma10-bot/README.md

 ## Configuration

-You can configure the strategy by setting the following environment variables:
+You can configure the strategies by setting the following environment variables:

+### Common Parameters

 - `PRIVATE_KEY`: Your Hyperliquid private key
 - `WALLET_ADDRESS`: Your Hyperliquid wallet address